- Creating IB Diploma Unit Plans video

 These sections can be accessed in any order and edited as needed.
 In addition, the tabs for Stream & Resources and Assessment also allow for additional content that is relevant to the unit to be added.

 In the Summary section, you can edit the unit title, unit template (if multiple available) and duration.
 You can choose to share the unit between grades, save it as a draft, or archive the unit.
-You can also choose to make the unit an Interdisciplinary Unit, which allows you to share it with other subjects by selecting additional subjects.

 Please also note that you cannot remove a unit's grade level if you are editing from within a class of that particular grade level.
 If your unit is shared with multiple grades, go to a class of a different grade level to edit the unit and remove the undesired grade.